 With the recent addition of a new concrete storage building and a cold storage facility, we can ensure the highest quality product year-round.
 Having an inshell and shelling plant has made Borges of California and Carriere Family Farms a one-stop shop when it comes to handling customers’ walnut needs.
 We can ship year-around and in many different sizes to meet the customers’ demands.

 Our Dedication to Food Safety

 Carriere Family Farms takes pride in implementing proven technologies, Good Manufacturing Practices (GMPs), and HACCP controls throughout all of our facilities.
 We strive to stay ahead of the curve when it comes to food safety regulations, and we take pride in understating the needs and expectations of the market and our customers.

 When it comes to the ongoing demands of the Food Safety Modernization Act (FSMA), Carriere Family Farms understands what it takes to maintain a safe and clean production environment.
 We are dedicated to a clean environment as shown by our fully staffed sanitation crew on both our day and night shifts.

-We are currently working towards our goal of becoming SQF-certified (Safe Quality Food) in 2014.
-The Safe Quality Food Institute is recognized worldwide by retailers and foodservice providers who require a rigorous, credible food safety management system.
+We have been Safe Quality Food (SQF) Level 2 certified since 2014.
+The Safe Quality Food Institute is recognized worldwide by retailers and food service providers who require a rigorous, credible food safety management system.
 Using the SQF certification program streamlines assessment and improves the consistency of assessment standards.
 Additionally, the SQF Program is recognized by the Global Food Safety Initiative (GFSI).
 Learn more at the SQF Institute website.

 We use BEST laser sorters to ensure that foreign material is identified and removed prior to packing.
 Aspirators are used going into and coming out of the packing room to give us another chance to remove shell and meal.
 The material passes over a magnet and then through a metal detector before being palletized and prepared for shipment.